 The Best Holiday Gifts Under $100 You Can Find at Prime Day 2020

+The Best Holiday Gifts Under $100 You Can (Still) Find at Prime Day 2020

-During Amazon Prime Day, Black Friday and Cyber Monday, early bird shoppers determined to get their hands on great deals for fashion fanatics, wine lovers, minimalists, bookworms, foodies, gamers, and more, can search Amazon’s Prime Day Gift Guide to find more great gift ideas.
+During Amazon Prime Day, Black Friday and Cyber Monday, early bird shoppers determined to get their hands on great deals for fashion fanatics, wine lovers, minimalists, bookworms, foodies, gamers and more can search Amazon’s ultimate Gift Guide to find more great gift ideas.

-Kate Spade, Rebecca Minkoff, Coach, Michael Kors, Guess, Puma, Aldo, Karl Lagerfeld, Savage x Fenty, Levi's, Tumi luggage, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Uggs, Lacoste, Vineyard Vines, Calvin Klein and Tory Burch are just some of the major brand retailers whose items are on sale and available to shop at a deep discount during Amazon Prime Day 2020.
+Kate Spade, Rebecca Minkoff, Coach, Michael Kors, Guess, Puma, Aldo, Karl Lagerfeld, Savage x Fenty, Levi's, Tumi luggage, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Ugg, Lacoste, Vineyard Vines, Calvin Klein and Tory Burch are just some of the major brand retailers whose items are on sale and available to shop at a deep discount during Amazon Prime Day 2020 and beyond.

-Below, see our picks for the best holiday gifts under $100 from Amazon Prime Day,
+Below, see our picks for the best holiday gifts under $100 from Amazon.

+Featuring a slim wristband and easy-to-read display screen, this fashionable yet functional activity and health monitoring tool tracks heart rate, sleep patterns and more.

+Sleek noise cancelling wireless headphones with a built-in microphone and over 30 hours of playtime.
+This item comes in a variety of different colors including purple, black, red and white.

 Boasting a classic design and a solid oak stopper, this glass carafe makes a great gift for wine connoisseurs.

-A powerful, precise Philips grooming kit with 19 trimming attachments for the beard, face, head and body.
-The rechargeable battery has up to 5 hours of battery life per charge.

-Moosoo’s arc shaped electric oil-less air fryer features a digital LED touchscreen, a visibility window, and detachable rotating blade for easy cleaning.

-The ultimate winter blanket -- this sumptuous reversible throw comes with a heat controller with three settings, which automatically shuts off after three hours.
+The ultimate winter blanket -- this sumptuous reversible throw comes with a heat controller with three settings and automatically shuts off after three hours.

 This long sleeve leopard cardigan has pockets and is the long sweater you need to complete a trendy and casual look.
 This long sleeve cardigan is 18% off, while supplies last.